manifestjp/Project-1/README.md

 The playbook implements the following tasks:

 - Installs docker.io, pip3, and the docker module.

-- Increases virtual memory.

-- Uses sysctl module.

-- Downloads and launches The Docker container for the ELK server.

 ```bash
 ---
 - name: Configure Elk VM with Docker